 So what happens if we want to be perfect but there is no perfect?
 We make assumptions about what other people’s standard of perfection is.
 And like the saying goes, to assume makes an ass out of u and me.
 That assumed standard of perfection that you might feel compelled to meet is most likely far higher than the standard that you would expect of someone else, but why should your standard count in comparison to the assumed standards of hypothetical others?

-Alexander Pope said in his Essay on Criticism that “to err is human; to forgive, divine.”
+Alexander Pope wrote in his Essay on Criticism that “to err is human; to forgive, divine.”
 In 1999, the U.S. National Institute of Medicine report To Err is Human exposed the number of deaths that resulted from medical errors.
 People make mistakes.
 That’s what we do.
 All of us.
 On a regular basis.
 If you don’t make any mistakes, I suspect you don’t exist (or you’re not human).

 Even high-performance Olympic athletes make mistakes.
 People train for years with a support team that addresses every element of the athlete’s performance.
 Yet among the top 10 Olympic figure skaters in any given event, there will be multiple people who fall.
 They’re the best of the best, and they’re landing on their butts.

 So rather than expecting perfection, wouldn’t it be more rational to expect some mistakes?
 If you can catch them all before they’re outwardly visible, great, but know that a few will probably get through.
 Similarly, at some tasks, you will fail.
 That is pretty much guaranteed to happen.